Unzor/sleuth/README.md

 ```

 # How to connect
 Visit https://sleuth-connect.glitch.me to connect to a Sleuth server.
+(Make sure to add port 3000 if it is a port-forwarded public IP address)